SpinalHDL/SpinalWorkshop/src/main/scala/workshop/timer/spec.md

 - The implementation of a Timer component
 - The implementation of a function which allow to use an memory bus to control that timer

+This lab will introduce :
+- How to define an register bank by an abstract way (BusSlaveFactory)
+- Meta-hardware description possibilities

 ## Part 1 : Timer

 The Timer module will have a single construction parameter :